What is Kratom?

 Help in overcoming opioid addiction

 Kratom has been successfully used by our customers enduring opioid withdrawal as it eases the period of withdrawal symptoms, allowing one to taper off these drugs.
-It reduces the typical symptoms of opioid withdrawal like; cramps, vomiting, pain, anxiety etc. Its alkaloids are not opioids, but can bind with opioid receptors in place of opiate drugs and thus help in easing the effects of addiction (Greene, 2013).
+It reportedly mitigates the typical symptoms of opioid withdrawal like cramps, vomiting, pain, anxiety etc. Its alkaloids are not traditional opioids, but they can partially bind with opioid receptors in place of opiate drugs and thus help in easing the effects of addiction (Greene, 2013).

-The alkaloids 7-hydroxymitragynine and mitragynine help users to work harder for longer with a focused intensity.
+The alkaloids 7-hydroxymitragynine and mitragynine tend to allow users to work harder for longer periods and with a focused intensity.
 Essentially, one becomes more satisfied with the task at hand.
-This happens with the release of neurochemicals like serotonin and dopamine that help to improve focus, attention span, aand motivation.
+This happens with the release of neurochemicals like serotonin and dopamine which help to improve focus, attention span, and motivation.
 Also, the neurotransmitter acetylcholine relaxes the ruminating mind (Janowsky, El-Yousef, & Davis, 1974) and is thus also helpful in improving focus.

-The alkaloids present in kratom leaves are beneficial to the body’s hormonal balance, and blood vessels and are thus also helpful in lowering blood pressure.
-The alkaloids work as vasodilators, calcium channel blockers, antihypertensive agents, and diuretics.
+The alkaloids present in kratom leaves may be beneficial to the body’s hormonal balance and blood vessels and may thus be advisable for those with high blood pressure.
+These compounds are investigated as vasodilators, calcium channel blockers, antihypertensive agents, and diuretics.
 All of these properties collectively help to improve heart health and reduce blood pressure.

 Antioxidant properties of kratom